ClarityProject-Zhao/Citibike-flask/readme.md

 ## Summary
-This repo includes the files I used to deploy the Cibike project.
+This repo includes files used to deploy the Citibike project onto Heroku.

-Project detail can be found [here] (https://github.com/cczhao9151/Citibike)
+Project detail can be found at (https://github.com/cczhao9151/Citibike)

-Website can be found [here] (http://127.0.0.1:5001/)
+Website can be found at (http://127.0.0.1:5001/)